telekom/sysrepo-plugin-interfaces/tests/integration/README.md

 This directory contains the integration tests and required data for the ietf-interfaces plugin.

-The tests are located in `ietf-interfaces.py` while the test data is in XML files in `data/`.
+The tests are located in `ietf-interfaces.py` or in the directories starting with `robot-*` in case of Robot framework tests, while the test data is in XML files in `data`.

 # Dependencies